Instant Holidays offer cheap Costa del Sol Holidays, book online or call a Costa del Sol holiday expert to book your cheap holidays in Costa del Sol.

-When you and your loved one, family, friends (or even just you!) travel to Malaga and Costa del Sol, you are traveling to find beautiful landscapes, breathtakingly wonderful beaches, fabulously delicious food, as well as interesting customs and traditions.
+When you and your loved one, family, friends (or even just you!) travel to Malaga and Costa del Sol in Spain, you are traveling to find beautiful landscapes, breathtakingly wonderful beaches, fabulously delicious food, as well as interesting customs and traditions.
 Visiting Málaga and Costa del Sol means he will be emerging yourself in rich culture, but standing heritage and being engrossed in the amazing coastal areas.
 Being in Malaga and Costa del Sol means being part of a marvellous secret of the absolutely unforgettable.

 If you are looking for a little waterfront golf getaway, Malaga and Costa del Sol has you covered as there are more than 70 golf courses in the area making it the number one year p.m. destination for golf tourists, and has even earned the nickname Costa del Golf.
 In addition to their top-notch golf courses, the area is blessed with pristine weather meaning you'll always be up to get your round in, no matter the time of year.